 Although delta-8-THC is not as well researched as delta-9-THC or even CBD, it’s not new to cannabinoid researchers.
 Researchers discovered various promising benefits related to delta-8 years ago, and some even believe it may have greater therapeutic potential than delta-9 (possibly because it’s thought to be less likely to cause adverse effects.)

-In 1975, one study confirmed that delta-8 could shrink cancerous tumors in rats.
+In 1975, one study found that delta-8 may shrink cancerous tumors in rats.

-Another study found that delta-8 significantly reduced nausea caused by chemotherapy in pediatric cancer patients.
+Another study found that delta-8 may be able to significantly reduce nausea caused by chemotherapy in pediatric cancer patients.
 In fact, delta-8 was found to be 100% successful at reducing nausea in the 480 treatments given.